UBC-STAT/stat-406/syllabus.md

 ### Covid Safety in the Classroom

-Masks
-: Masks are **recommended**.
+**Masks.** Masks are **recommended**.
 For our in-person meetings in this class, it is important that all of us feel as comfortable as possible engaging in class activities while sharing an indoor space.
 Masks are a primary tool to make it harder for Covid-19 to find a new host.
 Please note that there are some people who cannot wear a mask.
 These individuals are equally welcome in our class.

-Vaccination
-: If you have not yet had a chance to get vaccinated against Covid-19, vaccines are available to you, free, and on campus.
+**Vaccination.** If you have not yet had a chance to get vaccinated against Covid-19, vaccines are available to you, free, and on campus.
 See <http://www.vch.ca/covid-19/covid-19-vaccine> for help finding an appointment.
 The higher the rate of vaccination in our community overall, the lower the chance of spreading this virus.
 You are an important part of the UBC community.
 Please arrange to get vaccinated if you have not already done so.

 ### Your personal health